UCF/Athena-Framework/docs/components/collapse.md

 group: components
 ---

-The Bootstrap collapse plugin allows you to toggle content on your pages with a few classes thanks to some helpful JavaScript.
+The Athena collapse plugin allows you to toggle content on your pages with a few classes thanks to some helpful JavaScript.

 ## Contents